code-and-co/codeandcodotcom/_posts/2018-05-07-venture-development.markdown

 {:.subtitle.mt-5.mb-3}
 Role & Responsibilities

-Becoming a Venture Development intern at code & co. is a unique opportunity for talented talents with a true entrepreneurial mindset.
+Becoming a Venture Development intern at code & co. is a unique opportunity for entrepreneurs.

 You will help us build a new venture from scratch.
 You will work hand in hand with our software engineering, UX & product teams to help turn an idea into a product, and a product into a successful company.